superansh55/Rock-Paper-Scissors/README.md

 This is a browser console game made with javascript

-To play this game you need to fork this repo and download the files and then open the html file and then in browser console window type playGame();
+To play this game you simply need to click on the respective choice buttons and you will able to see the scores in realtime along with winner/loser of each round and an alert after 5 rounds declaring the final winner and resetting the game.

 This project helpmed me solidify my understanding about topics like: